factorysh/postier/README.md

 # Postier

-Save and serve all POST requests received on a defined HTTP endpoint (WIP).
+Save and then serve all those POST requests received on a defined HTTP endpoint (WIP).

 ## Build